 get_sync_status

 Returns the health status of all bank connections: whether they are syncing successfully, when they last synced, and whether any connection needs re-authentication.
-Use this to diagnose why transactions might be missing or out of date.
-Input parameters None.
-Pass an empty object.
+This is how an agent answers “why don’t I see yesterday’s transactions?” without guessing.

 Example output